Wookey Hole Caves: History

 Witcombe suggests that the name Wookey is derived from the Celtic (Welsh) for 'cave', ogo or ogof, which gave the early names for this cave of "Ochie" or "Ochy".
 Hole is Anglo-Saxon for cave, which is itself of Latin/Norman derivation.
 Therefore, the name Wookey Hole Cave basically means cave cave cave.
 Eilert Ekwall gives an alternative derivation of Wookey from the Old English wocig, meaning a noose or snare for animals.
 By the 18th century the caves were commonly known as "Okey Hole".
 It was known as such when it was first described in print in 1681 by the geologist John Beaumont.

-Fossils of a range of animals have been found including cave lion (Panthera spelaea), cave hyena (Crocuta crocuta spelaea) and badger (Meles meles).
-Cave hyenas are thought to have used Wookey Hole as a den.
-Wookey Hole was occupied by humans in the Iron Age, possibly around 250–300 BC, while nearby Hyena Cave was occupied by Stone Age hunters.
 Badger Hole and Rhinoceros Hole are two dry caves on the slopes above the Wookey ravine near the Wookey Hole resurgence and contain in situ cave sediments laid down during the Ice Age.
 Just outside the cave the foundations of a 1st-century hut have been identified.
 These had been built on during the Roman era up to the end of the 4th century.

 In 1544 products of Roman lead working in the area were discovered.
 The lead mines across the Mendips have produced contamination of the water emerging from the caverns at Wookey Hole.
 The lead in the water is believed to have affected the quality of the paper produced.